gabrielalmir/gabrielalmir/README.md

 <h3 align="left">Backend Developer | Node.js, TypeScript, NestJS</h3>
 <h4 align="left">Microservices, RESTful APIs, and Clean Architecture</h4>

 I'm a Backend Developer with over 10 years of experience, specializing in Node.js and TypeScript, with solid expertise in NestJS.
 My background includes a strong foundation in microservices architecture, RESTful API design, and integration with SQL and NoSQL databases.
-Currently expanding my knowledge to Java & Spring ecosystem.
 I follow SOLID principles, Design Patterns, and Clean Architecture, with experience in containerization using Docker and familiarity with cloud platforms like AWS.
 I'm deeply committed to developing scalable and high-performance solutions, applying best practices to ensure reliable and efficient software.

 ###